-If anything above prompts you to offer your services as a Governor of the Academy, please send a brief CV, along with the completed form below to our Clerk of the Academy Board, Sue Harwood, at email@example.com adding 'GOVERNOR-DIRECTOR INFORMATION' in the subject line.
-Please let us know if you would like to chat with our current Chair of the Academy Board.
+If anything above prompts you to offer your services as a Governor of the Academy, please send a brief CV, along with the completed form below to our Clerk of the Academy Board, Zoe Leach, at email@example.com adding 'GOVERNOR-DIRECTOR INFORMATION' in the subject line.
+Please let us know if you would like to chat with our current Chair of the Academy Board

 It is, if course, not always possible to offer a post to volunteers if particular skill set or experience already exist within the Board and other subject experience is missing.

 There are other committees that meet as necessary to consider issues such as parent complaints, staff dismissal, pupil discipline and the Principal's performance management.
 From time to time working parties are formed for specific, time limited work.

 On rare occasions when parents feel they have a complaint that cannot be resolved within the Academy, there are procedures in place to ask for Governors' assistance.
 This is outlined in the Complaints Policy.